kkulber/bfcompiler/README.md

 #### Define ####
 type @ any (var.) => any (var.)

 Defines a variable of a specified type.
+If its a mult type, sets size whenever a value is assigned.
 Returns the variable

 #### Define with size ####
 mult (var.) < int (lit.) >@ var => var